Cray-HPE/docs-csm/install/deploy_management_nodes.md

 <a name="deploy"></a>
 ### 3.2 Deploy

-1. Set the default root password and SSH keys and optionally change the timezone
+1. Set the default root password and SSH keys and optionally change the timezone.

    The management nodes images do not contain a default password or default ssh keys.